-Tribal Consultation - Grounded in the recognition of sovereignty, self-determination, and the right of Tribal governments to self-govern.
+Tribal-State Consultation - A process between Tribes and the State, grounded in the recognition of sovereignty, self-determination, and the right of Tribal governments to self-govern.
 Parties commit to an inclusive, consensus-driven approach that upholds Indigenous knowledge, cultural norms, and practices.
 This structured process involves a cyclical exchange of information, input, feedback, and subsequent follow-up.
-It encompasses formal, ongoing, direct government-to-government dialogues between designated representatives of the decision-making authorities of both the State and the Tribe.
-The aim is to ensure substantive Tribal involvement and foster collaboration regarding matters of shared interest and the joint responsibility for educational initiatives impacting students.
+It encompasses formal, ongoing, direct government-to-government dialogues between designated representatives of the decision-making authorities of the State and the Tribe.
+The aim is to ensure substantive Tribal engagement and foster collaboration regarding matters of shared interest and the joint responsibility for educational initiatives impacting students.

 Tribe-Federally Recognized Tribe - A sovereign government that has been recognized by the United States as such, as demonstrated through inclusion on the list published annually by the Bureau of Indian Affairs pursuant to the Federally Recognized Indian Tribe List Act of 1994.
-There are 229 federally recognized Tribes in Alaska.
+Currently there are 229 federally recognized Tribes in Alaska.